Thick braids and other non-trivial homotopy in configuration spaces of hard discs: Introduction

 \subsection{Acknowledgements}

-I owe gratitude to my supervisor, Dr Jonny Evans, for introducing me to this problem and for his regular feedback throughout the process of this research.
-I am grateful also to Dr Hannah Alpert, who gave positive feedback on an early draft of this paper and gave me an overview of the existing research and researcher networks in this field.
-Thank you to Dr Tony Nixon for his interest and support.
-My PhD position is funded by the Engineering and Physical Sciences Research Council.
+I would like to thank my PhD supervisor, Dr. Jonny Evans, for his support and advice.
+I am grateful to Dr. Hannah Alpert for giving me feedback on an early draft.
+This research was funded by EPSRC.